ViewSonic Library > Education > Teaching with Technology > 12 Ways to Use Videos for Learning in the Classroom

-Using video for learning in the classroom has been around for decades, but with the growth of digital technology in recent years, the range of opportunities is now greater than ever before.
-Thirty years ago, a teacher might have occasionally wheeled out a television and VHS recorder during class once or twice a term.
+Using video for learning in the classroom has been around for decades, but with the explosive growth of digital technology, the range of opportunities is now greater than ever before.
+Thirty years ago, a teacher might have occasionally wheeled out a television and VHS recorder to show videos in class class once or twice a term.
 These days, video resources are readily available online, and teachers can make use of them in a much more integrated way.

-While such resources can enhance the learning experience, there are, however, risks in the use of video.
+Now, it’s clear that videos can enhance the learning experience, but educators should also be aware that there are risks in the use of videos in class.
 Students need to be active learners, so watching should never simply be passive.
 Video is not a substitute for effective pedagogy, and getting the most out of video resources requires balance and integration with other teaching methods.
 Furthermore, it can be hard to find the best materials from the huge range of content available online.
-In this article, we look at twelve ways to integrate video in the learning process in the right way to improve the student experience.
+In this article, we look at 12 ways to integrate video in the learning process in the right way to improve the student experience.

 As technology continues to develop, it is vital to keep educational processes up to date.
 Let’s look at some of the ways to do that.